 Captain Philippa Georgiou's death at the Battle of the Binary Stars shocked in-universe characters and real-world fans alike.
 Fortunately, Michelle Yeoh returned to the Star Trek: Discovery fold and portrayed the Mirror Universe's Emperor Georgiou in the first season's final quarter, and returned to further aid the Discovery crew in Season 2.

 While the U.S.S.
 Shenzhou's commanding officer perished much sooner than anyone expected, the Prime Universe's Georgiou still had time to demonstrate her distinctive leadership style and courage during her brief tenure on the series.

-In celebration of the talented Michelle Yeoh's birthday tomorrow, discover what ways you might be like Captain Philippa Georgiou!
+In celebration of the talented Michelle Yeoh's historic Oscars win, discover what ways you might be like Captain Philippa Georgiou!

 1. Do You Have An Artistic Flair?